niyazed/Circle-Detector/README.md

 A simple Circle Detector using OpenCV, Java and Python

 ### Instructions
+ > keep image and python script
+ > into same directory.
- --- keep image and python script into same directory.You can try the app from Java Application folder
+ > You can try the app from
+ > Java Application folder

 ### Tech
 * [OpenCV] - Circle Detection